ZacharyCouchman/ZacharyCouchman/README.md

 ## Hi, I'm Zach 👋 - welcome to my GitHub

-### I'm an ethusiatic engineer that enjoys building quality products
+### I'm an ethusiastic engineer that enjoys building quality products

 - 👨‍💻 I’m currently working on frontend web technologies using React and Typescript in the web3 space